cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 an increasing counter (i.e., `counter`), thus we can support multiple consumer chains with the same `chainId`.
 Another way to understand this is with an analogy between consumer chains and IBC clients: Imagine having multiple IBC clients that each point to different consumer chains, but all share the exact same `chainId`.
-It is then up to the user to select the appropriate client (i.e., `clientID`) based on the actual chain they want to communicate with.
+It is then up to the user to select the appropriate client (i.e., `clientId`) based on the actual chain they want to communicate with.
 Similarly, there can be multiple consumer chains with the exact same `chainId`, and it is the responsibility of the validators to choose the one they wish to interact with by providing the right `consumerId`.